ncphillips/ndbooks.com/content/about/_index.md

   poems for months and had ruled them hopeless.
 He urged me to finish Harvard and then do 'something' useful."
 featured_image:
-  file: newdirections80_01.jpg
+  file: TWIW_PPoint_222.jpg
-  caption: From our 80th anniversary party
+  caption: James Laughlin
 headerClasses: vh-75 bg-near-white white-70
 layout: ''
 linktitle: About